 Keep in mind that pets will likely engage the landscape by running through it, laying on it and even marking their territory.
 That’s why I recommend using plants that can tolerate the abuse.
-Woody shrubs such as Arborvitae, Boxwood and Yew are great choices.
-It’s also advisable to avoid large perennial or annual areas containing plants such as Rudbeckia (commonly known as Black-Eyed Susan), Cone Flowers, Pansies, etc. Those plant are generally quite delicate.
+While some plants are poisonous to pets, some woody shrubs such as Arborvitae are great choices because of their durability.
+It’s advisable to avoid large perennial or annual areas containing plants such as Rudbeckia (commonly known as Black-Eyed Susan), Cone Flowers, Pansies, etc. Those plant are generally quite delicate.
 Also remember that some wildflowers such as Forget-Me-Nots produce stickers that can easily get stuck in your pet’s fur (just ask my wife and our dog Ginger!).

 Easy Clean Up

 In addition to having enough room for your pets to get their exercise, it’s also important to include appropriate places for them to “do their business.”
 If the area is too small or not conducive to easy cleanup, illness can be spread among pets.
 Recently, I designed a walkway (photo and plan shown above) that led from the backyard patio to the side yard where the trash cans were kept.
 The homeowner planned to use the path to make it easier for them to pick up after their pets.

 For cat lovers, keep in mind your cats are hunters and climbers by nature.
 You can provide stimulation with areas to test agility and hunt for prey.
 Consider leaving old stumps that are hidden in landscaped areas where your cat can play.
 You could also add benches, garden sheds or decorative walls to provide places where they can stay entertained.

 Shedding Some Light